Sometimes we need other people to remind us of our homeschool freedoms.

 The title of this post isn’t my title.
 It’s Carol’s.

 I haven’t personally met Carol.
-She was the keynote speaker at a homeschool conference years ago.
+She was the keynote speaker at a homeschool conference I attended years ago.
 Nothing like a homeschool conference to kickstart a renewed joy for homeschooling.

-Besides inducing ab-strengthening belly laughs for an hour, Carol encouraged us to see the gift that we have living life right alongside us.
+Besides inducing ab-strengthening belly laughs for an hour, Carol encouraged us to see the gift that we have living life right alongside us, our kids.

 I can definitely relate to the sensation of losing my mind at times.